klein-thibault/AddressGeocoder/README.md

         })
 ```

-## Contributing to PROJECT_NAME
+## Contributing to AddressGeocoder

 To report a bug or enhancement request, feel free to file an issue under the respective heading.

-If you wish to contribute to the project, fork this repo and submit a pull request. **WHEN SETTING UP AN SWIFT IOS LIBRARY, INCLUDE THE FOLLOWING SENTENCE.** Code contributions should follow the standards specified in the [Prolific Swift Style Guide](https://github.com/prolificinteractive/swift-style-guide).
+If you wish to contribute to the project, fork this repo and submit a pull request.
+Code contributions should follow the standards specified in the [Prolific Swift Style Guide](https://github.com/prolificinteractive/swift-style-guide).

 ## License